GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 In previous versions, the Gluu Server used LDAP for its persistence layer.
 In CE 4.0, the persistence mechanism has been reviewed and extended new functionalities:

-1. The Gluu Server no longer has a dependency on specific DB persistence module.
+- The Gluu Server no longer has a dependency on specific DB persistence module.

-1. New persistence plugins can be added.
+- New persistence plugins can be added.

-1. Data can be split between multiple persistence modules.
+- Data can be split between multiple persistence modules.

-In 4.0 CE has 3 persistence modules:
+In 4.0, CE comes with three persistence modules:

 1. [LDAP](https://github.com/GluuFederation/oxCore/tree/master/persistence-ldap), the default persistence method in CE.